sauprankul/obd2_data_analyzer/PRD.md

 ### 4. Mathematical Channel Creation

-#### 4.1 Basic Math Operations
+#### 4.1 Math Channel Expressions

 **Requirements:**

-- Input A (numerical channel selection)
+- Input A (required numerical channel selection)
-- Input B (numerical channel with same units)
+- Input B (optional numerical channel, only channels with same unit as A shown)
-- Basic arithmetic operations (+, -, *, /)
+- Expression field supporting Python-style math: `(A/0.45) * 14.7` or `A + B` or `A * B / 2`
+- Variables `A` and `B` represent channel values at each time point
+- Expression validation: must evaluate to a number given numeric A and B
+- Cannot save invalid expressions (Create/Update buttons disabled)
 - Apply to all existing imports
 - New graph placement below input A's graph
+- Math channels can be edited after creation

+**Time Alignment for A and B:**

+- Use Input A's time points as the x-axis
+- For each A time point, find nearest B value by x position
+- If tied (equidistant), pick the later B value

 **Implementation Status:** ❌ Not Implemented
-**Known Issues:** No math channel functionality

-**Questions for Implementation:**

-1. Should we support more complex expressions (A*B, A/B, etc.)?
-2. How should we handle unit validation?
-3. Should math channels be editable after creation?

 #### 4.2 Advanced Math Operations (Future)

 **Requirements:**

-- Boolean operations
+- Boolean operations and conditionals
-- Conditional expressions
-- Statistical functions
+- Statistical functions (min, max, avg, rolling average)
-- Custom formulas
+- Multi-channel expressions (C, D, E... inputs)

 **Implementation Status:** ❌ Not Planned Yet